Discrete linear Algebraic Dynamical Systems: Shift operator, polynomial operator in the shift and polynomial-power series multiplication

 Let $\vect(\ef)$ the category whose object consists of all $\ef$-vector spaces and for two objects $E,F\in\vect(\ef)$, the set of morphism from $E$ to $F$ is $\Homf(E,F)$, which consists of all linear mappings from $E$ to $F$.
 We then have the \textit{covariant functor} $\Homf(-,\ef)$ defined by

-(see \cite{la}).
-This leads to the following definition : \begin{defi}Let $E,F\in\vect(\ef)$ and $f\in\Homf(E,F)$.
-The \textit{adjoint} of $f$ if the linear mapping $\Homf(f,\ef)$. \end{defi} Now we are going to look the adjoints of peculiar linear mappings: take $E=F=\ddd$ and fix $d(X)\in\ddd$.
-We get the ``multiplication by $d(X)$ '', which is the linear mapping
+(\cite{la}).
+This leads to the following definition : \begin{defi}[\cite{la}]Let $E,F\in\vect(\ef)$ and $f\in\Homf(E,F)$.
+The \textit{functorial adjoint} of $f$ if the linear mapping $\Homf(f,\ef)$. \end{defi} Now we are going to look the adjoints of particular linear mappings: take $E=F=\df$ and take $d(X)\in\df$.
+We get the \textit{multiplication by} $d(X)$, which is the linear mapping

 which we also denoted by $d(X)$.
 For the case $d(X)=X^\beta$ and $\beta\in\enn^r$.
 We get the `` multiplication by $X^\beta$ '':